 It is with optimism and pride that we support our seniors as they complete their final trimester as BASIS Independent Silicon Valley students.
 Now past the huge milestone of applying to college, our 67 seniors have so much of their education behind them, but are, in many senses, faced with one of the biggest growth experiences in their education to date: the Senior Project.

 We’re excited to highlight our first middle school camp in our Summer Spotlight series—Jumpstart!
 This camp is perfect for new and returning students in grades 6–8 to acquire a strong foundation for a successful BASIS Independent McLean middle school experience.

-Our new Associate Director of Admissions Lauren Knapp wants to help prospective families learn more about what it's like to attend BASIS Independent McLean for our youngest learners!
-Ms. Knapp sat down with some of our PreK and Kindergarten students to learn more about their favorite parts of going to school here.
+Our new Associate Director of Admissions Ms. Knapp wants to help prospective families learn more about what it's like to attend BASIS Independent McLean!
+In this next part of her blog series, Ms. Knapp sat down with some of our primary students in grades 1–4 to learn more about their favorite parts of the school day.

 Inspired by the blissful feeling of uncovering connections, our blog Eureka!
 McLean is about sharing moments that capture the essence of what it is to be a BASIS Independent student, teacher, administrator, or family.